 |Esmâ'il III in Es.fahân||1750-1765|

-After the Arabic Conquest, Persian disappeared briefly as a written language -- although Zoroastrian literature, like the Dênkart, apparently continued for a while.
+After the Arabic Conquest, Persian disappeared briefly as a written language -- although Zoroastrian literature, like the Dênkart, apparently continued for a while, written in Middle Persian or Pahlavi.
 It revived under the Sâmânids, now written in the Arabic alphabet and with a large Arabic vocabulary.
 Persian, however, had some sounds that Arabic did not, and so four letters were added to the alphabet.
 Since a number of Arabic letters already only differed by the addition of different numbers of dots to the same "chair," this device was easily expanded to accomodate new letters.
 At the same time, Arabic had a number of sounds that did not exist in Persian.
 Consequently, three different letters from Arabic came to be pronounced "s" in Persian, and no less than four were pronounced "z."
 The Persian pronunciation of these letters would be inherited by Turkish, Urdu, and Malay.
-This reflects the influence of literary Persian on those languages, whose own extensive Arabic vocabulary is thus borrowed by way of Persian mediation.
+This reflects the influence of literary Persian on those languages, whose own extensive Arabic vocabulary is thus often borrowed by way of Persian mediation.